stlgaits/pole-position-on-the-grid/pages/03_stack.md

 backgroundSize: contain
 ---

-# What's under the hood of the Sylius Stack ?
+# What's under the hood of the Sylius Stack?

 Create a lean & mean back-office in no time with :